Take Back Your Machine

 The Ecosystem

 Linux Mint comes with Flatpak and Flathub pre-configured.
-No terminal required—open the Software Manager, search, install with a click.
-A vast catalog of applications at your fingertips.
+Open the Software Manager, search, and install with a click.
+No terminal required for daily app management.

 Installation